On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Abstract

 \section{Abstract}

-We study the Cucker-Smale (C-S) flocking systems involving both singularity and noise.
-We first show the local strong well-posedness for the stochastic singular C-S systems in a general setting, in which the communication weight $\psi$ is merely locally Lipschitz on $(0,\infty)$ and has lower bound (could be negative).
-Then, for the special case that the singularity at origin is of higher order (i.e. $\alpha\ge1$), we establish the global well-posedness by showing the collision-avoidance in finite time, provided the initial distribution has finite moment.
-Finally, we will study the large time behavior of the solution when $\psi$ is of zero lower bound, and provide the emergence of conditional flocking and unconditional flocking respectively in stochastic sense.
+We study the Cucker--Smale (C-S) flocking systems involving both singularity and noise.
+We first show the local strong well-posedness for the stochastic singular C-S systems before the first collision time, which is a well defined stopping time.
+Then, for communication with higher order singularity at origin (corresponding to $\alpha\ge1$ in the case of $\psi(r)=r^{-\alpha}$), we establish the global well-posedness by showing the collision-avoidance in finite time, provided that there is no initial collisions and the initial velocities have finite moment of any positive order.
+Finally, we study the large time behavior of the solution when $\psi$ is of zero lower bound, and provide the emergence of conditional flocking or unconditional flocking in the mean sense, for constant and square integrable intensity respectively.